Other names for the Goldichon include the mystical-sounding “Golden Bichon” or “Golden Frise.”

-Don’t be fooled by his calm demeanor, though.
-He loves a good adventure, and won’t think twice about instigating a chase.
+Don’t be fooled by her calm demeanor, though.
+She loves a good adventure, and won’t think twice about instigating a chase.

 This is a great dog to have around children.
-Not only does he love children, but he is gentle and friendly enough to make a lovable and floofy companion.
+Not only does she love them, but she is also gentle and friendly enough to make a lovable and fluffy companion.

 Golden Retriever Characteristics of a Goldichon

-While the Bichon Frise Golden Retriever mix remains a bit of a mystery due to her rarity, you can glean a lot from the temperaments, personalities, and health of their parents.
+While the Bichon Frise Golden Retriever mix remains a bit of a mystery due to her rarity, you can glean a lot from the temperaments, personalities, and health of her parents.

 The Golden Retriever is the quintessential family pet – everyone wants a Golden.
-With a Goldichon, you get the best of both worlds: the most popular breed in a bite-sized form.
+With a Goldichon (Golden Frise), you get the best of both worlds: the most popular breed in the world, but in bite-sized form.

-While a Golden is not good with living in smaller spaces, a Goldichon is.
+While a Golden is not good at living in smaller spaces, a Goldichon is.
 So, if you want a Golden, but you don’t have the room, the Goldichon makes a fine substitute.

-However, like his Golden parent, the Goldichon hates to be left alone for long periods of time.
+However, like her Golden parent, the Golden Frise hates when you leave her alone for long periods of time.
 If you work long hours, you may want to invest in a crate and lots of exciting dog toys.

-Like Goldens, Goldichons are easy to train and have a high energy level.
+Like Goldens, Goldichons are smart, easy to train and have a high energy level.

 Bichon Frise Characteristics of a Goldichon

 Both the Golden and the Bichon are happy dogs who love to spend time with their people.
-So, essentially, the Goldichon is happiness personified…and squared!
+So, essentially, the Goldichon or Golden Bichon is happiness personified…and squared!

-The Goldichon takes after her Bichon parent in that daily walks are recommended to socialize her.
+This Bichon Frise Golden Retriever Mix takes after her Bichon parent in that you must take her for daily walks to socialize her.

-But if it’s raining, or if you otherwise can’t walk her, the small Goldichon is perfectly happy to scamper around your apartment or yard.
+But if it’s raining, or if you otherwise can’t walk her, the small Golden Bichon is perfectly happy to scamper around your apartment or yard.

-Also like her Bichon parent, a Goldichon is great with children, but children should be supervised nonetheless.
+Also, like her Bichon parent, a Goldichon is great with children, but you should supervise your children with her nonetheless.

 This is because the Goldichon is a smaller animal, making it easier for her to get hurt.

-A Goldichon may be prone to falling, or might be accidentally stepped on.
+A Goldichon may be prone to falling, or someone might accidentally step on her.
 You must always keep an eye on the area around your feet when walking around your Goldichon.

 Like her Bichon parent, a Goldichon is relatively easy to train.
 However, she can also be thickheaded and independent at times.

 This may make housebreaking difficult and so, for this, those in-the-know recommend a crate until she becomes an expert at it.

-A Goldichon is not quite as big as her Golden parent, and not quite as small as her Bichon parent.
-She’s somewhere in between, but leans more toward the smaller side.
+A Goldichon is not quite as big as her Golden parent, but not quite as small as her Bichon parent.
+She’s somewhere in between, but she tends to lean more toward the smaller side.

-Many Goldichon owners tend to overprotect their Goldichons due to their size.
-However, this can backfire, as the independent little dog may develop shyness, or become scared or spoiled.
+Many owners overprotect their Goldichons due to their size.
+However, this can backfire, as the independent little dog may develop shyness, or can become scared or spoiled.

 Health Problems that Can Affect a Goldichon

-Because the Goldichon inherits traits from both the Bichon Frise and the Golden Retriever, it is important to be aware of the health problems that can plague both breeds.
+Because the Bichon Frise Golden Retriever mix inherits traits from both the Bichon Frise and the Golden Retriever, it is important to be aware of the health problems that can plague both breeds.

 For instance, a Bichon is more susceptible to conditions like: